fbpx

 In industry, sensory testing is critical for quality control and during the product development phase.
 Sensory evaluation is a scientific discipline used to evoke, measure, analyze, and interpret reactions to characteristics of food material perceived by the senses of sight, smell, taste, touch, and hearing.
 It’s particularly important when assessing the attributes of complex beverages and foods (such as wine, coffee, chocolate, dairy-free beverages, or meat substitutes).

 It’s also very important in the cosmetics and perfume industry.
 Mass-produced foods and cosmetics with a complex sensory profile cannot always be tested using instrumental methods to validate their quality or consumer acceptance.
-One must therefore use a human panel of assessors to evaluate the product.
+One must therefore use a human panel of discriminant and/or trained assessors to evaluate food products.

 Moreover, the field of sensory testing has evolved greatly in the last decades with the advent of new quantitative methods.
 Sensory testing can generate better product and consumer insights to ensure market success.
 One way that the methods have evolved is in the use of temporal sensory measurements.
 Measuring the sensory characteristics of food and cosmetics over time can provide insights regarding desirable descriptors that will provide a competitive advantage.